OctaDist/OctaDist/README.md

 To get notified when we release new version of OctaDist, please register at https://cutt.ly/regis-octadist.

+## OctaDist Forum

+The users can post questions in our Google Groups: [OctaDist Forum](https://groups.google.com/g/octadist-forum)

 ## Standard abilities

 OctaDist is computer software for inorganic chemistry and crystallography program.